 Even on one-night trips, you can expect to dive up to six times at several different sites.
 If you’re looking for a weekend getaway, spend three nights on the water and explore even more of what Australia has to offer.

 Most short itineraries take divers on Great Barrier Reef safaris, primarily focused on the Outer Reef.
-Western Australia is typically reserved for longer trips as it’s much more remote and takes longer to get to.
+Diving in the Western part of Australia is typically reserved for longer trips as it’s much more remote and takes longer to get to.

 If you’re interested in a true Australian dive expedition, there are plenty of itineraries that offer six to 14-night trips all over the country.